Ifescohub/crypto-currency/README.md

 ## Acknowledgments

-A big thanks to Kevin Powell on Scrimba.com.
-His lecture really helped me alot before I started this challenge.
+A big thanks to Gift @codingossy](https://twitter.com/codingossy) for creating this challenge.
+It gave a beginner like me the chance to compete with the professionals in this field while giving me basis to improve more.